Tracking and Detection in Computer Vision - Winter Term 2017/18

 - There is no repetition exam.

-Computer Vision, as a relatively young research area, has emerged as a key discipline in computer science.
+Computer Vision has emerged as a key discipline in computer science.

 This is not only evident by a growing and highly competitive research community with a high impact